thetaprimeio/QHacks2021/README.md

 ### Try it yourself
 In order to run this program, you must sign up as a First Developer at https://distributed.computer/.
 Doing this will provide you with the necessary Keystores that are required to access DCL's Distributed Computer.
 You may interact with the application frontend at this domain: http://parallelfouriercomputing.tech/.

-### Contact information

-For any communication relating to this project, please email us at contact@thetaprime.io.

 ![alt text](thetaprime_shape.png)